 Granted, I am not a fan of finding them in my room but I do absolutely love seeing them when we’re out walking in the forest.

-Poison Dart Frogs – this is the first time we’ve gotten a close up look at these colorful little guys and it was surprising to me just how vibrant their colors are and just how small they really are.
+This is the first time we’ve gotten a close up to look at these colorful little guys and it was surprising to me just how vibrant their colors are and just how small they really are.